hsandid/SmartIrrigationSystem/docs/docs/Meetings-Overview/Meeting-23thJune.md

 - Discuss the newly-added registration process
 - Current Python scripts are redundant with the web interface.
 Implement python scripts which runs continually in the background
 - **Important** : Re-discuss the "Irrigation Control Method" from last meeting, and clarify how it should be implemented.
 How much will we rely on algorithms to control the irrigation routine ?
 How much control should we give to the user ?

-### Enclosure

- - Looking for an enclosure which can be used.
-Any local producer, so we don't have to import it ?
-More details [here](https://gist.github.com/hsandid/71a9572bae61ed78697474a847df5c54).

 ### Upcoming Report